-As part of ARCO’s role to lead thinking and ideas on housing with care, and push the Government towards meaningful action, we have produced a number of high-profile reports on different aspects of the housing with care sector, the benefits it brings to older people and society at large, and policy recommendations to help bring these benefits to many more people in future.
+As part of ARCO’s role to lead thinking and ideas on Integrated Retirement Communities, and push the Government towards meaningful action, we have produced a number of high-profile reports on different aspects of the Integrated Retirement Community sector, the benefits it brings to older people and society at large, and policy recommendations to help bring these benefits to many more people in future.

 Below you will find information on some of ARCO’s most recent policy reports, a number of which have been published in partnership with other leading organisations.